Koh Samui Guides

 - Wine and Dine in Koh Samui

-Koh Samui is considered part of the southern province of Surat Thani and unlike other popular islands in Thailand, it is relatively dry.
-With a warm and tropical climate, Koh Samui experiences only a short rainy season allowing it the opportunity to cater for sun loving tourists while other islands like Phuket are rained in for almost six months in the year.
+Unlike other popular islands in Thailand, Koh Samui is relatively dry with a warm and tropical climate all year round.
+The island experiences only a short rainy season allowing it the opportunity to cater for sun loving tourists.
 However be prepared for sudden showers that last for less than an hour, typical of any tropical island.

 Koh Samui villa rentals are available in a range of budgets, from mid-range to the most exclusive, giving you the option to tailor make your holiday to fit your exact requirements.
 Our villas in Koh Samui offer stunning island accommodation in the island's most beautiful locations including the popular northeast, the tranquil south and the spectacular west coast.